anamarijadraskovic/bored_bot/README.md

 - CSS
 - JavaScript (fetch + async/await)

----
+## 🚀 Performance

-Finally, this project was optimized for maximum efficiency, scoring a perfect 100 in all Lighthouse categories (Performance, Accessibility, Best Practices, and SEO).
+Optimized for maximum efficiency, scoring a perfect **100** in all Lighthouse categories (Performance, Accessibility, Best Practices, and SEO).